vlehtola/slam-course/RPCN_PART_C/Assignment.md

 Use this assignment to refine your analytical and innovative thinking by exploring A-LOAM with NTU VIRAL Dataset and suggesting improvements

-# NTU-VIRAL DATASET with A-LOAM
+# Multi-Sensor Data Fusion using A-LOAM

 In this assignment, students will:

  - Map and analyze key components from the A-LOAM paper to the A-LOAM codebase provided.
  - Perform a feasibility study and evaluate the impact of low-cost sensing to the map quality and algorithm robustness.
- - Get hands-on experience with multi-line 3D lidar data and working with an open SLAM dataset (NTU VIRAL).
+ - Get hands-on experience with multi-line 3D lidar data and working with an open SLAM dataset (NTU VIRAL dataset).

 ## Task 1: Mapping Key Components of the Paper to the Codebase
 **Objective:** Identify and map specific components of algorithms discussed in the LOAM paper to corresponding functions or files in the provided A-LOAM codebase.
 A-LOAM is an Advanced implementation of LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time).
 A-LOAM is intended as good learning material for SLAM beginners.